bglucca/bglucca/README.md

 - 📝 I write articles on Medium [https://medium.com/@luccagomes](https://medium.com/@luccagomes)

-- But you can also find it on my [personal page](https://bglucca.github.io)
+- You can also find them on my [personal page](https://bglucca.github.io)

 - ⚡ Fun fact: **I used to do Kung-Fu and I'm Brazilian-Italian**